ElijahMeyer3/199-training/README.md

 - How to identify common mistakes
 - How to help solve common mistakes

+Exercise structure:

+-- Go through and identify errors individually.
+-- Class discussion about how to identify errors + how to pick key words & phrases from error messages.

+Pair up:

+-- Role1 - TA; Role2 - student

+Pick 1 error and practice explaining the error to a student that has never used quarto before.
+Switch roles.

 exercise1 \
   -- YAML issue \
   -- label issue